isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-march.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners in Rusland die het programma Cloud Solution Provider (CSP).
+Alle partners in Rusland die via het Cloud Solution Provider (CSP)-programma werken.

 ### <a name="details"></a>Details